SAP-archive/kubernetes-deployment-orchestrator/doc/tutorial.md

 ### Shalm to helm

 Shalm charts can be wrapped into helm charts using `shalm package --helm`.
-Shalm uses `pre-upgrade` hooks to implement this.
+Shalm uses [hooks](https://helm.sh/docs/topics/charts_hooks/) to implement this.

 ```python